-Prerequisite(s): BIO 1105, 1305; and either BIO 1106, 1306 or BIO 1406; upper-level standing and credit or concurrent enrollment in BIO 4304, or consent of instructor.
+Prerequisite(s): Either BIO 1105 and 1305, or BIO 1405; and either BIO 1106 and 1306, or BIO 1406; upper-level standing and credit or concurrent enrollment in BIO 4304, or consent of instructor.

 Collection, preservation, identification, taxonomy and biology of medically important arthropods, especially insects.
 Survey collection required for graduate credit.